Advisers are lagging both clients and other financial service providers when it comes to mobile technology.

 “Advisers are in catch-up mode,” she said.

 Advisers' neglect of mobile is particularly problematic, Ms. Rudin said, because of the inevitable contrast to other parts of the financial services industry that are farther along.

 “Compare the wealth management industry to retail banking and you can see who’s in trouble,” she said.
 “The banks are much more advanced than advisers when it comes to mobile compatibility.”

-“First, get on some content management system like Wordpress or Drupel,” Mr. Winterberg said.
+“First, get on some content management system like Wordpress or Drupal,” Mr. Winterberg said.
 “Then you can just install the appropriate plug-ins.
-That's all you need to make your website compatible with mobile devices.”
+In many cases, that’s all you need to make your website compatible with mobile devices.”

 And if that’s still too complex, advisers can always outsource the process to the numerous technology providers aimed at the wealth management industry.